Strong and vibrant West African economy

-Ivory Coast is the largest economy in the West African Economic and Monetary Union (World Bank, 2019).
-It is the world’s top exporter of cocoa and raw cashew nuts.
-It is a net exporter of oil.
+The Ivory Coast is a large economy in the West African Economic and Monetary Union (WAEMU).
+It is the world’s top exporter of cocoa beans, raw cashew nuts and a net exporter of oil.
 Significant reforms are being implemented to broaden and strengthen the manufacturing sector and attract investment.

 Opportunities for exporters

 The Ivory Coast is looking to industrialise and transform its economy to become an emerging country.
 To achieve this the government has made a number of reforms in various sectors to attract more investment.
 There are opportunities for UK companies across a broad range of industries.
-Our trade advisers in Ivory Coast have identified particular opportunities for UK businesses in the following sectors.
+Our trade advisers in Ivory Coast have identified opportunities for UK businesses in the following sectors:

 Demand for UK expertise and know-how

 UK expertise is in demand to help deliver Ivory Coast’s development strategy.
-There's demand for expertise in agri-technology, techniques to increase land productivity and value-added processing, with a focus on key sectors like cocoa, coffee, cashew, cotton, shea nuts, export fruits (bananas, pineapples, and mango's), rubber and palm oil.
+There is demand for expertise in agri-technology, techniques to increase land productivity and value-added processing, with a focus on key sectors like cocoa, coffee, cashew, cotton, shea nuts, export fruits (bananas, pineapples, and mango's), rubber and palm oil.

 The government has one of the most attractive mining codes in the world, aimed at encouraging foreign investment in the sector.

 Successful mineral diversification will require additional transport networks in Ivory Coast.
 Plans for a more robust regional rail network linking Ivory Coast, Burkina Faso and Benin promises opportunities for UK expertise.
-The expansion of Abidjan and San Pedro’s ports and the creation of new power plants also offer a wide range of prospects.
+The expansion of Abidjan and San Pedro’s ports and the creation of new power plants also provide a wide range of opportunities.